scientifichackers/zproc/docs/user/atomicity.rst

 .. note ::

-    The first argument to a function that is wrapped with :py:func:`~.atomic()` must be a :py:class:`.State` object.
+    The first argument to the atomic function must be a :py:class:`.State` object.

 .. note ::

-    The ``state`` you get inside an atomic wrapped function is not a :py:class:`.State` object,
+    The ``state`` you get inside the atomic function is not a :py:class:`.State` object,
-    but instead the full underlying ``dict`` object.
+    but the complete underlying ``dict`` object.

-    This means you can't perform the operations like state watching, BUT, you can mutate objects inside the state freely, since you're directly mutating the underlying ``dict`` object.
+    SO, while you can't do cool stuff like state watching, you can freely mutate objects inside the state.

+    You're simply accessing the underlying ``dict`` object.

     (This means, things like appending to a list will work)